epics-e3/epics-e3.github.io/src/developer/makefiles.md

 We have to define `MODULE` for require to know the name of the module in question.
 :::

-This compiles the sources against the EPICS base in your environment.
+This compiles the sources against EPICS base in your environment.

-To install the module into the e3 layout, we would then just run the install command:
+To install the module into the e3 layout, run the install command:

 :::{code-block} console
 (iocstats-build) $ make -f e3.makefile MODULE=iocstats install